 This provides an opportunity to make circular economy development a structural part of a country’s low-carbon development ambition, which is also where it belongs.
 A lot of the development challenges which countries face are related to the linear nature of their economy, whether it is the adverse landscape impact of resource extraction, deforestation, the use of fossil fuels and related greenhouse gas emissions or the massive waste disposal challenge that they face.
 A focus on greenhouse gas emissions alone only addresses part of the problem.
 By providing the holistic or systemic levers to truly transform our economies, circular economy offers a range of solutions which often address greenhouse gas emissions and unsustainable resource use jointly.

 International cooperation builds on three pillars: finance, technology transfer, and capacity-building.
 Moving away from a linear economic model requires systemic change and insights into the resource and energy metabolism of an economy.
 Systemic or metabolic approaches are common analytical tools to identify and assess circular economy options and should be applied more often to identify low-carbon development options.
 With the exception of India, Lao PDR** and a handful of OECD countries, they have hardly been used.
 Because of their potential to elevate the mitigation ambition of the Paris Agreement, metabolic approaches should become a cornerstone of capacity building on climate action.

 *This estimate varies between different sources.
 According to S. Paulik (2014) “emissions embodied in international trade change the footprint of many countries by 30% or more”.
 According to G.P.Peters (2008) “22% of global CO2 emissions are embodied in international trade”.

-**UNDP, “Circular economy strategies for Lao PDR – A metabolic approach to redefine resource efficient and low-carbon development” (forthcoming), a project with Shifting Paradigms, FABRICations and Circle Economy
+**UNDP, “Circular economy strategies for Lao PDR – A metabolic approach to redefine resource efficient and low-carbon development” (2017), a project with Shifting Paradigms, FABRICations and Circle Economy